Nonstandard calculus: Uniform continuity

-A function f on an interval I is uniformly continuous if its natural extension f* in I* has the following property (see Keisler, Foundations of Infinitesimal Calculus ('07), p.
-45):
+A function f on an interval I is uniformly continuous if its natural extension f* in I* has the following property:

 for every pair of hyperreals x and y in I*, if $x\approx y$ then $f^*(x)\approx f^*(y)$.

 In terms of microcontinuity defined in the previous section, this can be stated as follows: a real function is uniformly continuous if its natural extension f* is microcontinuous at every point of the domain of f*.

 This definition has a reduced quantifier complexity when compared with the standard (ε, δ)-definition.
 Namely, the epsilon-delta definition of uniform continuity requires four quantifiers, while the infinitesimal definition requires only two quantifiers.
 It has the same quantifier complexity as the definition of uniform continuity in terms of sequences in standard calculus, which however is not expressible in the first-order language of the real numbers.

 The hyperreal definition can be illustrated by the following three examples.

 Example 1: a function f is uniformly continuous on the semi-open interval (0,1], if and only if its natural extension f* is microcontinuous (in the sense of the formula above) at every positive infinitesimal, in addition to continuity at the standard points of the interval.

 Example 2: a function f is uniformly continuous on the semi-open interval [0,∞) if and only if it is continuous at the standard points of the interval, and in addition, the natural extension f* is microcontinuous at every positive infinite hyperreal point.